 Is the vaccine safe for adolescents and children?

 Yes.
-COVID-19 vaccines are safe and effective for their authorized age groups: 18 and up for Moderna and J&J, and 5 and up for Pfizer.
+COVID-19 vaccines are safe and available for everyone 6 months old and older.
 Like adults, younger people may have some side effects after COVID-19 vaccination.
 These side effects may affect their ability to do daily activities, but they should go away in a few days.
 Your child cannot get COVID-19 from any COVID-19 vaccine.

 Can pregnant women get the COVID-19 vaccine?